 3. Your mood will improve

 Have you been feeling a bit down lately?
 Excessive sitting could be to blame.
 One study showed that the more you sit at work, the greater your risk of developing depression and anxiety.
 Conversely, another study showed that the more people move throughout their days, the happier they are.
-Taking breaks to get up and out of your chair throughout the day could make a significant difference in your mental health.
+Taking breaks to get up and out of your chair throughout the day could make a significant difference to your mental health.

 4. You’ll improve your productivity and energy levels